pantheon-systems/documentation/source/partials/wp-login-attacks.md

 ### Change the Admin Account Name

 Change your admin account name.
 Many attacks assume the default name, “admin.”
+The easiest way to do this is to create a new user with administrator rights, log in with the new username, then delete the admin user.

 ### Change the wp-login.php Path